SuperOfficeDocs/superoffice-docs/docs/en/search-options/learn/find-screen.md

 There are effectively no limits to what you can search for in SuperOffice CRM.
 At the end of this section, we have included examples to provide you with tips on searching.

 > [!NOTE]
-> If you have a licence for SuperOffice Integration Server, you can search for products in existing quotes.
+> If you have a licence for Developer Tools, you can search for products in existing quotes.
 If you have a licence for SuperOffice Service, you can search for requests.

 ## Search for information in SuperOffice CRM